Mr-Un1k0d3r/RedTeamCSharpScripts/README.md

 # Contributors

-@theFlink for the AV module
+@theFlinkk for the AV module